Contact invariants of Q-Gorenstein toric contact manifolds, the Ehrhart polynomial and Chen-Ruan cohomology

 \subsection{Quotient orbifolds}

 Let $X$ be a manifold and $G$ be a compact Lie group acting almost freely on $X$.
-Then $X/G$ is an orbifold with grupoid structure $\G=G\ltimes X$ where its object space is $X$, its morphism space is $G\times X$ and $s(g,x)=x, \, t(g,x)=gx$.
+Then $X/G$ is an orbifold with groupoid structure $\G=G\ltimes X$ where its object space is $X$, its morphism space is $G\times X$ and $s(g,x)=x, \, t(g,x)=gx$.
 We assume for simplicity that $G$ is abelian, which is the case we are interested in.
-Then the inertia grupoid of $\G$ is
+Then the inertia groupoid of $\G$ is

 where $\G^g=G\ltimes X^g$ (note that for $G$ abelian each conjugacy class has a unique element).
-The connected components $\G^g$ with $g\neq 0$ of the inertia grupoid are called the twisted sectors.
+The connected components $\G^g$ with $g\neq 0$ of the inertia groupoid are called the twisted sectors.
 Now the Chen-Ruan cohomology of $\G$ is defined as the (singular) cohomology of $\Lambda \G$ but with appropriate degree shifting in each twisted sector.
 More precisely

 for some degree shifting numbers $\iota_g\in \QQ$ (also called age grading in the literature).
 Note that $|\G^g|$ is the quotient topological space $X^g/G$; in particular if $X^g$ is empty then there is no contribution of $g$.
-We also note that the use of a non-étale grupoid does not affect in any way this construction except in the definition of the degree shifting numbers, since a Morita equivalence of grupoids induces a Morita equivalence of inertia grupoids and hence homeomorphisms between the underlying topological space of their components.
+We also note that the use of a non-étale groupoid does not affect in any way this construction except in the definition of the degree shifting numbers, since a Morita equivalence of groupoids induces a Morita equivalence of inertia groupoids and hence homeomorphisms between the underlying topological space of their components.